Atomic-Buy/Atomic-Buy/doc/judge_contract.md

 - Outputs:
     - result
 - Workflow:
+    - check ownership: only store owner can call this function.
     - locate case: use case id locate case.
     - generate public inputs for verification.
     - using the verifcation code to verify the `PoD`.
     - if verification pass: